Energy-Latency Attacks via Sponge Poisoning: Sponge Poisoning

 \subsection{Measuring Energy}

-~ In this paper, we consider sparsity-based ASIC accelerators that adopt zero-skipping strategies to avoid multiplicative operations when an activation input is zero, thus increasing throughput and reducing energy consumption~\cite{Albericio16Cnvlutin,Chen16Eyeriss,Han16AsicInDeep,Kim17AsicInDeep,Nurvitadhi16ASIC,Parashar17AsicInDeep}.
-Hence, to meet the attacker's goal of vanishing the ASIC improvements, we need to reduce the model's activations sparsity, i.e., the number of firing neurons.
-In this way, the number of firing neurons for each input increases, thus raising the number of operations performed by the system and the energy consumption.
-This objective has been previously formulated by \cite{Shumailov21Sponge} considering an attacker who aims to increase the $\ell_2$ norm of the model's activations.
-However, we believe that this objective is not suitable for our purpose for two main reasons: \begin{itemize} \item $\ell_2$ norm does not maximize the number of firing neurons, but only their magnitude; \item the increase of the $\ell_2$ norm contrasts with the weight-decay term used to avoid overfitting during training. \end{itemize}
+\rebuttal{Sparsity-based ASIC accelerators use zero-skipping strategies to bypass unnecessary multiplicative operations when an activation input is zero, thereby improving throughput and reducing energy consumption~\cite{Chen16Eyeriss}.
+To disrupt these ASIC improvements, sponge poisoning aims to reduce the sparsity of the model activations (i.e., to increase the number of firing neurons), raising the system's computational load and energy consumption.
+Previous work~\cite{Shumailov21Sponge} formulated this objective by increasing the $\ell_2$ norm of the model's activations.
+However, we argue that this approach is not optimal for two reasons: } \begin{itemize} \item the $\ell_2$ norm increases the magnitude of activations but does not maximize the number of firing neurons; and \item maximizing the $\ell_2$ norm conflicts with the weight decay regularization used to prevent overfitting during training. \end{itemize}

-As we will show in our experimental analysis, the $\ell_2$ norm of the models' activations, used in \cite{Shumailov21Sponge} to measure the energy, does not fit the attacker's goal of increasing the energy consumption without decreasing accuracy on the test samples.
+As we will empirically show in \autoref{sec:experimental_results}, the $\ell_2$ norm of the model activations, used in \cite{Shumailov21Sponge} to measure energy, is not aligned with the attacker's objective of increasing energy consumption without reducing test accuracy.